ahmetugsuz/Finland_Bus_Routes/README.md

 ## Usage <a name="usage"></a>

 Once the containers are up and running, you can access the API endpoints by navigating to http://localhost:5001 and appending the desired endpoint to the URL.
 Alternatively, click on the endpoints listed below.
+**Note:** By default, the API limits the response to the latest 300 updates for each endpoint to ensure efficient data retrieval.
+However, you can adjust this limitation if needed.
+Additionally, the data is periodically cleaned up by a cleanup application, and you can configure the cleanup interval based on your usage preferences.
+For development testing or real-life use, the cleanup interval and data limitation can be customized according to your requirements.
 The following endpoints are available:

 - **[GET] http://localhost:5001/locations**